 The aim of this project is to provide users of radiative transfer codes with the basic atomic and molecular data needed for the excitation calculation.
 Line data of a number of astrophysically interesting species are summarized, including energy levels, statistical weights, Einstein A-coefficients and collisional rate coefficients.
 Available collisional data from quantum chemical calculations and experiments are in some cases extrapolated to higher energies.

-Currently the database contains data for 3 atomic and 32 molecular species.
-In addition, several isotopomers and deuterated versions are available.
+Currently the database contains data for 4 atomic / ionic and 35 molecular species.
+In addition, several isotopomers and deuterated versions are available, usually via the page for the main species.
 Work is currently underway to add more datafiles.
 We encourage comments from the users in order to improve and extend the database.

 This database should form an important tool in analyzing observations from current and future infrared and (sub)millimetre telescopes.
 Databases such as these rely heavily on the efforts by the chemical physics community to provide the relevant atomic and molecular data.
 We strongly encourage further efforts in this direction, so that data for more species become available and the current extrapolations of collisional rate coefficients can be replaced by actual calculations in future releases.